asdf2014/algorithm/README-en.md

 ---

-For more details, see "[Algorithm](https://yuzhouwan.com/posts/666/)".
+For more details, please refer to "[Algorithm](https://yuzhouwan.com/posts/666/)".
 In addition, if you encounter problems related to Git, please refer to "[Git](https://yuzhouwan.com/posts/30041/)".